FrozenPigs/Taigabot/README.md

 It **requires the Python module** `lXML`, and `Enchant` is needed for the spellcheck plugin.

-The programs `daemon` or `screen` are recomended for the launcher to run optimaly.
+The programs `daemon` or `screen` are recomended for the launcher to run optimally.

 **Windows** users: Windows compatibility with the launcher and some plugins is **broken** (such as ping), but we do intend to add it.³